TigerAppsOrg/Princeton-Departmental-Data/README.md

 The expected format of the requirements files, as well as how they are interpreted, is explained below.

+### Preprocessing
+A preprocessing script, [`preprocess.js`](scripts/preprocess.js), exists to check the requirement files for errors, standardize the format, and convert them to both `YAML` and `JSON` formats (placed in the `out` directory).
+Please read the file comment of the script for more information on how to use it.
+*Note: The script is written in JavaScript and requires Node.js to run.*

 ### Course Code Conventions

 At the bottom of the requirement trees, the leaves are nearly always